 6.27.1 Applicability to language

 The vulnerabilities documented in ISO/IEC 24772-1:2024 6.27 apply to Java.
 Java contains both a switch statement and a switch expression.

+!!!
+Reference JEP 361).

+Java currently provides multiple styles of “switch” alternatives:

+The “old-style” switch statement that permits only a single value for each case choice and permits fall-through between cases using the “:” notation.

+The “new-style” switch statements (Java 21 and later) that permit multiple cases for each branch, adds implicit breaks at the end of the branch when the arrow notation “->” is used to begin the case.

+The switch expression (Java 14 and later) that returns a single value as a result, prohibits modification of all variables and uses new style “->” or old-style “:” notations for switching.

+An enhanced switch statement, where either (i) the type of the selector expression is not char, byte, short, int, Character, Byte, Short, Integer, String, or an enum type, or (ii) there is a case pattern or null literal associated with the switch block.

+Pattern-matching and additional guards can be used to further constrain a case in “new-style” switch syntax, as in:

+case String s when s.length() == 2 -> …

-.-”..P in “new-style” switch syntaxdiscouragedIf there is not a default case and the selecting value does not match any of the cases, then control shifts to the next statement after the switch statement block, which can cause logic errors. such old-style code is
+Old-style Java switch statements are error-prone as documented in ISO/IEC 24772-1:2024 and are discouraged for new code.
+If there is not a default case and the selecting value does not match any of the cases, then control shifts to the next statement after the switch statement block, which can cause logic errors.
+If such old-style code is present, an update that uses the “->” syntax as part of a switch expression or switch statement will improve static analysis and prevent unintended fall-throughs.

 Switch expressions and switch statements that use the “->” syntax do not permit a fall-through from one case to another and hence do not permit a “break” in the construct.

-expressions and enhanced switch ; for enum types and sealed classes, coverage is checked staticallyeration type and will fail compilation if coverage is not complete or if there is no default case.
-The example above would fail the coverage check if one of the enumeration literals (e.g. FRIDAY) is missing.
-If all other types, such as int, are used, then coverage is not checked and a default case is necessarylanguage to catch unexpected cases.
+Switch expressions and enhanced switch statements check the exhaustiveness of choices during compilation; for enum types and sealed classes, coverage is checked statically; for all other types, such as int, the presence of a default switch label is required by the language.
 For other switch statements, no checks for exhaustiveness are performed, making them vulnerable to unintentional fall-throughs.

-or
+When pattern matching is used in Java switch statements or expressions, it is important to be aware of case dominance issues where a more-general pattern unintentionally matches cases that should be handled by a more-specific pattern.
+This scenario can result in unexpected behavior if the order of cases is not carefully implemented and maintained.
+Java enforces a sequential scenario when potential overlap exists in two or more cases; the first matching SwitchRule is taken.

+The presence of default SwitchRules carries the risk that the accidental omission of cases fails to be discovered, which can be corrected by explicitly enumerating all cases that are not error or “don’t care” cases.

 Another potential vulnerability is the lack of a null SwitchRule in an enhanced switch statement or switch expression over a value of reference type.
 When such a construct is invoked with a null value, a NullPointerException will occur.

-A switch expression chooses the correct case label, evaluates the selected expression, and returns its resulting value.
-The switch expression can be used as a direct replacement for the switch statement.
-Switch expressions do not permit a fall-through from one case to another and hence do not permit a “break” in the construct.

-Switch expressions permit multiple case expressions to select an alternative, for example given:

-enum Days {MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY, SATURDAY, SUNDAY};

-Boolean isWeekday;

-the switch expression could have the form:

-public static Boolean isWeekDay (Days day)

-{

-return switch(day)

-case MONDAY, TUESDAY, WEDNESDAY, // multiple cases can be combined

-THURSDAY, FRIDAY -> true;

-// Control transfers to the end of the switch block.

-case SATURDAY, SUNDAY -> false;

-}

 6.27.2 Avoidance mechanisms for language users